by Enza Ferreri

 In the same house the Virgin Mary conceived Jesus, and Jesus there lived with the Holy Family.
 After Jesus’ Resurrection, the house was transformed into a church where St Peter, the first Pope, and the Apostles placed an altar and where St Peter celebrated the First Eucharist after the Resurrection, as taught to the Disciples by Jesus in the Last Supper.
 Therefore, among these walls, the Divine Sacrifice was celebrated for the first time.

 So it was the place where the Incarnation occurred twice: first when Christ became man in Mary’s womb and then when, during the First Eucharist, His body and blood were transubstantiated and the Real Presence was in the Eucharist.
-Even today, in the Holy House, the Altar of the Apostles is preserved, miraculously transported with it; in the place where the Blessed Mother had made Jesus descend to earth for the first time, Saint Peter pronounced the words of the Consecration, which are still repeated in every Mass.
+Even today, in the Holy House, the Altar of the Apostles is preserved, miraculously transported with it; in the place where the Blessed Mother had made Jesus descend to earth for the first time, Saint Peter pronounced the words of the Consecration, which are still repeated at every Mass.

 As historian Roberto de Mattei says, Loreto is perhaps the greatest honour reserved by Providence to Italy, after the choice of Rome as the See of Peter.